 Finding the best wireless headphones for your needs isn’t exactly straightforward.
 With hundreds of pairs competing for your cash, knowing what’s bad and what’s good can be something of a minefield.

 In our guide, we’ve done the hard work for you.
 You’ll find our pick of the best Bluetooth headphones available, the cheaper alternatives worth considering, and the best wireless headphones for running and the gym.
+There are a few exciting models coming out in 2018, such as the Jabra Elite 65t and the new B&O Play headphones with proximity mode – we’ll be constantly updating this page with the latest and best.

 Related: Best headphones